thesyntaxslinger/syntaxslinger.com/docs/docs/administration/updates-and-patch-management.md

 RSS or real-simple-syndication feeds are a great way to get the latest updates/notifications for new software updates.

-It is as simple as getting the GitHub releases page for the software you are using, then adding `.atom` onto the end of the url.
+It is as simple as getting the GitHub releases page for the software you are using, then adding `.atom` onto the end of the URL.

 This will create an RSS feed for that software which will show up in your RSS reader.